What is demand generation?

 How to Build a Demand Generation Strategy That Actually Works

 Start with demand state mapping, not channel planning.
-Map your ideal buyers' journey from problem recognition through partner selection.
-Identify the questions they ask, the content they consume, and the triggers that move them forward.
+Map your ideal buyers' journey from problem recognition through partner selection, identify the questions they ask, pinpoint the content they consume at each stage, and locate the triggers that move them forward, because that map becomes the foundation every channel decision should rest on.

 Step 1: Audit your current touchpoints against this map.
 Where are the gaps?
 Most B2B companies have plenty of bottom-funnel content but nothing for early-stage buyers who don't know they have a problem yet.